-Persons who have just left school and who are interested in any of the vocational courses should write a letter of application to the Co-ordinator of Vocational Courses, Nova Scotia Agricultural College, Truro, N.S.
+Persons who are interested in any of the vocational courses should write a letter of application to the Co-ordinator of Vocational Courses, Nova Scotia Agricultural College, Truro, N.S.
 B2N 5E3.

 CONTINUING EDUCATION

 The N.S.A.C. offers evening, summer schools, and block programs from time to time for special interest groups within the agriculture and related industries on a tuition basis.
 For information on courses offered and costs, write Chairman, Continuing Education, Nova Scotia Agricultural College, Truro, N.S.
 B2N 5E3.